MCTCP/TerrainControl/COMPILING.md

 on both in `releases/build/distributions`.

 ## Eclipse

+### Before you start
 First, we need a decompiled version of Minecraft, this makes it much easier to create mods.
 Run `./gradlew setupDecompWorkspace` in the TerrainControl directory.
 You will need to rerun this command every time the Forge version TerrainControl is built against changes.

-Now there are two ways to open TerrainControl in Eclipse:
+### Importing the project
+If you have Eclipse Mars.1 or newer, you can simply use `File` -> `Import` -> `Gradle` -> `Gradle Project` and import the TerrainControl directory.

-* Manually: run `./gradlew eclipse`.
-In Eclipse, choose `File` -> `Import` -> `General` -> `Existing Projects into Workspace` and select the TerrainControl directory.
+If you want to use an older version of Eclipse, things are a little bit more complicated.
+Run `./gradlew eclipse` in the TerrainControl directory.
+Then, in Eclipse, choose `File` -> `Import` -> `General` -> `Existing Projects into Workspace` and select the TerrainControl directory.
 You need to rerun the `./gradlew eclipse` whenever any of our dependencies (Spigot, Forge, etc.) are updated.

-* Using the Buildship plugin: first, make sure you have Eclipse Mars or newer installed.
-If not, download it from eclipse.org.
-Then make sure the Buildship plugin is installed.
-If not, choose `Help` -> `Eclipse Marketplace` and install Buildship.
-Then choose `File` -> `Import` -> `Gradle` -> `Gradle Project` and import the TerrainControl directory.
+### Running the Forge client or server
 In the Forge version of TerrainControl two classes are included to help you run the project from your IDE.
 Click `Run` -> `Edit Configurations...` -> `+` -> `Application`.
-Use `forge` as the module (for the classpath) and use either the

-`com.khorn.terraincontrol.forge.launch.TCLaunchForgeClient` or the
-`com.khorn.terraincontrol.forge.launch.TCLaunchForgeServer` class and
-press the Run button in the menu bar to run the Forge client or server.
+Use `forge` as the module (for the classpath) and use either the `com.khorn.terraincontrol.forge.launch.TCLaunchForgeClient` or the `com.khorn.terraincontrol.forge.launch.TCLaunchForgeServer` class and press the Run button in the menu bar to run the Forge client or server.